GET IN TOUCH

 Financial Consequences

-- Loss of exempt funds: Missing the exemption notice deadline permanently forfeits rights.
-Even exempt funds like social security or pension payments may be lost.
+• Loss of exempt funds — Missing the exemption notice deadline permanently forfeits rights.
+Even funds that may qualify as exempt under Minn.
+Stat. § 550.37 may be lost without a timely filing.

 Legal and Credit Consequences

-- Licenses and contracts: Businesses may face suspension or restrictions on government contracts, especially when unpaid taxes or court judgments remain unresolved.
+• Licenses and contracts — Businesses may face restrictions on government contracts or licensing when unpaid taxes or court judgments remain unresolved.

 Action Plan and Resources